hg-gits-it/picture-sorter/README.md

 # Art Sorter

-A photo sorting app for ranking and organizing artwork for the Patrons' Art Show.
+A photo sorting app for ranking and organizing artwork.
 Tag artwork with ratings, drag-and-drop to reorder within groups, and submit final rankings to the show website.

 ## Tech Stack